 Candidates learn how to apply this theory in four ways, via:

-- Creating their own Toolkits, as a ‘one-stop-shop’ that includes examples of a candidate’s own life events which serves to avoid danger zones and to highlight their most valuable assets.
+Creating their own Toolkits, as a ‘one-stop-shop’ that includes examples of a candidate’s own life events that serves to avoid danger zones and to highlight their most valuable assets.

 Immersive Training for Perfectionists and Overthinkers

 The aspiring medical student population can tend towards overanalysis, perfectionism, and overthinking when preparing for medical school interviews.
 Candidates commonly swing between the two poles of over-practicing answers by rote to create awkward, counterfeit responses – and staring blankly at practice items as they wonder what is being measured, what the “correct” response is, and how likely it is that they will be asked such a question.